JiauZhang/gn/docs/reference.md

    - target_os

   Next, project-specific overrides are applied.
 These are specified inside the default_args variable of //.gn.
 See "gn help dotfile" for more.
+Note that during processing of the dotfile itself, only `gn_version` is defined.

   If specified, arguments from the --args command line flag are used.
 If that flag is not specified, args from previous builds in the build directory will